-Usually when a job application demands a curriculum vitae, often referred to as CV (Curriculum Vitae) and maybe another asks for a résumé, confusion might set in.
+Usually when a job application demands a curriculum vitae, often referred to as CV (Curriculum Vitae) and maybe another asks for a resume, confusion might set in.

 The answer to the above question is unequivocal NO!

-The fact that curriculum vitae (CV) and a résumé have a lot of things in common and almost similar in many aspects, does not rule out the fact that they are two entirely different documents.
+The fact that curriculum vitae (CV) and a resume have a lot of things in common and almost similar in many aspects, does not rule out the fact that they are two entirely different documents.

 A look at their structure and different usage will show you how distinctly different they are.

 What is Curriculum Vitae?

 1. Name 2.
 Contact Information 3.
 Professional Summary 4.
 Highlights 5.
 Awards 6.
 Accomplishments 7.
 Professional Experience 8.
 Publications 9.
 Conferences/Workshops Attended 10.
 Languages 11.
 References

 By the way of definition, CV is abbreviated from the Latin word Curriculum Vitae, which is translated to mean “the course of your life”.

 A CV is a step by step detailed document describing one’s career journey, with all the necessary personal information contained therein.